-- Acted as sole UK advisers to Formula One Management Limited in relation to the protection of the F1, Formula 1, Grand Prix and associated trade marks, including the comparative cloned UK registrations resulting from Brexit, and filing oppositions to third-party UK trade mark applications for conflicting trade marks.
+- Acting as sole UK advisers to Formula One Management Limited, in relation to protection of the F1, Formula 1, Grand Prix and associated trade marks, maintaining the client’s entire UK portfolio and regularly file oppositions to third-party UK trade mark applications for conflicting trade marks.

 Leighton Cassidy; John Linneker

 Hastings Guise; Harriet Seymour; Amy Reynolds; Chris Benson; Claire Keepax

 ‘They have an incredible knowledge of soft IP and are experienced litigators.’

 ‘The firm’s lawyers are across the board good at analysing a problem from all sides.’

 ‘Nick Rose is always available and leads the whole team.
 He has very strong interpersonal skills and treats everyone in the team with respect.’